 For e-commerce platforms, reviews are both a blessing and a curse; a blessing because they engage audiences in a meaningful, profitable way; a curse because an outbreak of corrupt reviews has the power to crush a site’s credibility – and ultimately tarnish the brand.

 So, what’s the lesson?
 Don’t write a ton of fake reviews for your products.
-Websites use algorithms that sniff and snuff out certain faux-views.
+Websites use algorithms that sniff and snuff out faux-feedback.
 Best to avoid them altogether.

 Online Review Truth #4: Don’t Sabotage Competitors’ Listings

 One night, you’re sitting at home, stewing in a cauldron of frustration.
-Your ecommerce gamble is not working out nearly as well as you planned!
-You need to attract more customers!
+Your e-commerce gamble is not working out as planned!
+Where are the customers!?

-You forget to ask yourself, “Is it legal to pay for online reviews or post fake ones?”
-And then, in a moment of weakness, you screed-type some nasty feedback on a competitor’s listing.
-Your rationale?
+You ask yourself, “Is it legal to pay for online reviews or post fake ones?”
+And then, in a moment of weakness, frustration takes your wheel and you screed-type some nasty feedback on a competitor’s listing.
+Your (misguided) rationale?
 Well, if I trash competing products, more people are likely to find me!